vmsh0/JustActivateWindows/README.md

 It has been **successfully tested** on:
 - Windows 10 Pro
 - Windows 10 Home
+- Windows 10 Enterprise LTSC (2019)

-You can let me know that it works on other editions as well by opening an Issue.
+You can let me know that it works (or that it doesn't! - please attach the log) on other editions as well by opening an Issue.

 ### Download
 Before downloading JAW, I ask to you to **consider reading** the "Why JAW?" section of this Readme.
 You can download the latest ready-to-use JAW release from the "releases" page of this GitHub repository.